Adam-GlickMore Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 (The Texas Tribune, Feb.
 18, 2025)

 Aggregation programs and VPP participation may add upside, but the primary case is still demand management and operational control.
 All this said, in practical terms, a single 500 kW commercial battery can provide more dispatchable flexibility during grid stress than dozens of residential systems combined.
-And businesses will probably look favorably on the profit/loss side of the equation, as well.
+I think many businesses will probably look favorably at the profit/loss side of the equation, as well.
+Yes, It checks ESG pillars -and the bean-counters like it.
+Win-Win.

 Notes on Commercial VPP Participation

-Most named programs (Tesla, Sunrun/NRG, sonnen/SOLRITE) are marketed toward residential participation but can also enroll commercial battery assets (e.g., Powerwalls on small businesses, commercial storage) if they meet eligibility and aggregation criteria.
+• Most named programs (Tesla, Sunrun/NRG, sonnen/SOLRITE) are marketed toward residential participation but can also enroll commercial battery assets (e.g., Powerwalls on small businesses) if they meet eligibility and aggregation criteria.

-Utility or co-op pilots like Base/GVEC and future Austin Energy offerings may provide additional C&I-friendly enrollment paths without the third-party retail REP requirement.
+• Utility or co-op pilots like Base/GVEC and future Austin Energy offerings may provide additional C&I-friendly enrollment paths without the third-party retail REP requirement (they essentially (and legally) ARE your retail electric provider as well !)